kimoVoid/TPCarpet/README.md

-# TPCarpet Mod
+# TPCarpet
-Server mod for TecnicPhantoms for Fabric 1.15.2
+Carpet mod extension for TecnicPhantoms SMP

 ## Commands
 - `/setsb (scoreboard)` - Command for that any player can change sidebar.